Laboratory Services FAQ

 Do I have to have my blood drawn/sample collected at an MIT Health location?

-No. Your provider’s test order is valid at any Quest location in the United States, so you can visit any of their 2,000+ locations (more than 70 of which are in Massachusetts) and have the results sent directly to your MIT Health provider.
+No. Your provider’s test order is valid at any Quest location in New England, so you can visit any of their 2,000+ locations (more than 70 of which are in Massachusetts) and have the results sent directly to your MIT Health provider.
+You will need to let your provider know ahead of time if you plan to utilize a Quest location outside of New England.

 Yes.
-MIT Health will continue to offer a set of Point-of-Care (PoC) testing in our Urgent Care, Obstetrics and Gynecology, and Primary Care clinics.
+MIT Health offers a set of Point-of-Care (PoC) testing in our Urgent Care, Obstetrics and Gynecology, and Primary Care clinics.
 We currently offer PoC testing for Flu/COVID/RSV, strep, pregnancy, glucose, and certain fungal infections.

 Most laboratory tests processed by Quest will be billed directly to your health insurance.
 This is also true for students.
 Testing required for MIT Health employment (Occupational Health) and select sensitive tests for students will not be billed to insurance.